 How do we get kids excited about computer coding?
 The excitement kids experience while participating in Competitive Coding can be hard to explain, so here is a video.

 We're going to be playing the game during this session, so bring your laptop to write some code and join in the action!
+You don't need to be a developer to join us!

 I'm really passionate about teaching humans to code.